-The risk for hypoglycemia is a major barrier to initiating basal-bolus insulin therapy.
-Hypoglycemia is classified as a blood glucose level of < 70 mg/dL, and severe hypoglycemia as < 50 mg/dL, regardless of whether the patient develops symptoms.22 Symptoms of hypoglycemia include dizziness, difficulty speaking, anxiety, confusion, and lethargy.
-Hypoglycemia can result in loss of consciousness or even death.22 periencing a hypoglycemic episode ("hypoglycemia unawareness").
-This is why it is crucial to ask patients if they have had symptoms of hypoglycemia and to correlate the timing of these symptoms with blood glucose logs.
+The risk of hypoglycemia is a major barrier to initiating basal-bolus insulin therapy.
+Hypoglycemia is classified as a blood glucose level of <70 mg/dL, and severe hypoglycemia as <50 mg/dL, regardless of whether the patient develops symptoms.22 Symptoms of hypoglycemia include dizziness, difficulty speaking, anxiety, confusion, and lethargy.
+Hypoglycemia can result in loss of consciousness or even death.22

+A patient who has frequent hypoglycemic episodes may lose the protective physiologic response and may not recognize that he is experiencing a hypoglycemic episode ("hypoglycemia unawareness").
+This is why it is crucial to ask patients if they have had symptoms of hypoglycemia, and to correlate the timing of these symptoms with blood glucose logs.
 For example, it is possible for a patient to experience hypoglycemic symptoms for blood glucose readings in the 100 to 200 mg/dL range if his or her average blood glucose has been in the 250 to 300 mg/dL range.
-Such a patient may not realize he is experiencing hypoglycemia until he develops severe symptoms, such as loss of consciousness.
+Such patient may not realize he is experiencing hypoglycemia until he develops severe symptoms, such as loss of consciousness.